jyap808/jaeger/README.md

     go get github.com/jyap808/jaeger/jaeger
     go get github.com/jyap808/jaeger/jaegerdb

-This will create the binaries `jaeger` and `jaegerdb` in your $GOPATH/bin directory.
+This will create the binaries `jaeger` and `jaegerdb` in your `$GOPATH/bin` directory.

 ### Make standalone public and private GPG keys

 Jaeger can also read public and private keys in ASCII armored format via command line flags.
+Here we are creating standalone GPG keys that Jaeger will use by default.

     gpg --keyring ~/.gnupg/jaeger_pubring.gpg --secret-keyring ~/.gnupg/jaeger_secring.gpg --gen-key --no-default-keyring